-- Take the cornstarch and mix it into a small amount of water.
+Take the cornstarch and mix it into the cream.

 Stir into the stew, quickly whisking it in.

 Cook the stew for 10 minutes more, letting it thicken.
-At this point you can add in the chicken to heat up.
 You may add more cornstarch to get your desired thickness.
 If it's too thick, add more broth.